-Once again we notice that increasing the circuit complexity by taking larger values of \(k\) initially provides a substantial benefit but quickly saturates, with no benefit to taking \(k\) higher than \(2\) in this case.
-By contrast, adding additional states to the NOVQE subspace drives the error down below the threshold for chemical accuracy even with the most limited ansatz.
-We note that the marginal benefit of each additional state drops sharply with increasing values of \(M\).
-This is reminiscent of the observation in conventional electronic structure calculations that a small number of determinants are sufficient to capture most of the wavefunction, but a long tail of dynamic correlation can result in a slow convergence to the true ground state as determinants are added to the variational space~\cite{lee2019auxiliary}.
-The classical intractability of calculating matrix elements between different coupled cluster wavefunctions means that relatively little work has been done on the representational power of wavefunctions like those used in NOVQE.\@ In the future, it would be interesting to determine which of the general trends we have observed are specific to our choice of ansatz and optimization strategies and which would generically apply to any realization of NOVQE.\@
+Interestingly, for the \(k=1\) case in both configurations, and the \(k=2\) case in the twisted configuration, \fig{hexa_two_abs} shows the error in the ground state energy decreasing exponentially as a function of \(M\).
+We contrast this with the observation in classical non-orthogonal electronic structure calculations, where a small number of determinants are often sufficient to capture most of the wavefunction, but a long tail of dynamic correlation can result in a slow convergence to the true ground state as determinants are added to the variational space~\cite{Koch1993-mo, Malmqvist1986-nz, Thom2009-fp, Jimenez-Hoyos2013-wb, McClean2015-es, Sundstrom2014-rb, Landinez_Borda2019-bj, lee2019auxiliary}.
+The classical intractability of calculating matrix elements between different coupled cluster wavefunctions means that relatively little work has been done on the representational power of wavefunctions like those used in NOVQE.
+We speculate here that the increased flexibility of the individual ansatz states may be allowing for a good representation of the ground state to be achieved before entering a regime of slow convergence.
+This is in contrast with another class of quantum non-orthogonal methods which, by virtue of building their basis states by time-evolving a set of reference wavefunctions, demonstrate exponential convergence by construction~\cite{Parrish2019-hf, Stair2019-sc}.
+In the future, it would be interesting to determine whether the relatively quick convergence with respect to \(M\) we observe here breaks down for more complicated systems when a purely variational approach to constructing the basis states is taken.

-\fig{hexa_rel} shows the relative energies obtained by pairing specific calculations from each configuration together and taking the difference.
-In the low \(M\) regime we notice that the absolute errors are somewhat lower for the equilibrium configuration than for the twisted configuration, which is expected when using a linear combination of single-reference wavefunctions for a strongly correlated system.
-As we increase \(M\), this difference largely disappears, a phenomenon that leads to some favorable cancellation of errors when calculating the relative energies between the two configurations.